 This course gives students the maximum freedom to follow their interests in the Faculty of Arts.
-The Law subjects, while fewer in number than in the Jurisprudence/Law course, satisfy the requirements for the professional LLB degree.
+The Law subjects, while lewer in number than in the Jurisprudence/Law course, satisfy the requirements for the professional LLB degree.

-The main features of the combined Arts/Law course are as follows:
+The main features of the combined Arts/Law course are as follows

-1. The course is a five-year full-time combined course leading to the two degrees of Bachelor of Arts and Bachelor of Laws (BA LLB).

-2. The first three years of the course include (1) Law subjects totalling at least 33 Law credit points and (2) studies in at least three schools offering Arts subjects, to the value of 72 Arts credit points or more, of which at least 36 must be obtained by the completion of an approved major sequence in one school, and at least 12 must be Upper Level credit points obtained in another school.
+- The course is a five-year full-time combined course leading to the two degrees of Bachelor of Arts and Bachelor of Laws (BAILB). - 2.
+The first three years of the course include (1) Law subjects totalling at least 33 Law credit points and (2) studies in at least three schools offering Arts subjects, to the value of 72 Arts credit points or more, of which at least 36 must be obtained by the completion of an approved major sequence (some Arts schools require more than 36 credit points) in one school, and at least 12 must be Upper Level credit points obtained in another school.
 For details of approved major sequences in Arts subjects, see each School's entry in the Table of Subjects in the Faculty of Arts Handbook.

-3. Students must satisfy the normal prerequisites for entry to the Arts Faculty, and to individual subjects in that Faculty.
-(Arts Faculty subject prerequisites may be checked from the BA Table of Subjects in the current Faculty of Arts Handbook.)
+Where an Arts/Law student completes a Law subject offered to both Arts and Law students the subject is counted as a Law subject. - 3.
+Students must satisfy the normal prerequisites for entry to the Arts Facuity, and to individual subjects in that Facuity Arts Facuity subject prerequisites may be checked from the BA Table of Subjects in the current Faculty of Arts Handbook).
 There are no general Faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law.

-4. A student wishing to take the BA with Honours is required to assume a heavier workload than that required for the study of the BA at pass level, and approval for his or her program must be obtained from the relevant Arts school and the Head of the School of Law.
+- 4. A student wishing to take the BA with Honours is required to assume a heavier workload than that required for the study of the BA at pass level, and approval for his or her program must be obtained from the relevant Arts school and the Head of the School of Law.
 At least one and possibly two additional years of study are required.
-Alternatively a student may consider first completing the BA degree course with Honours (4 years) and then seeking/ admission to the three-year LLB course for graduates.

-5. The degree of Bachelor of Arts may be awarded where a student has successfully completed all requirements in Law and in Arts for the first three years of the course, or where a student has obtained 108 Law and Arts credit points, provided that the student has obtained at least 72 Arts credit points and satisfies the requirements for the award of the Bachelor of Arts degree.

-6. A student who fails to complete the full program may apply for advanced standing in the Faculty of Arts under Rule 7. of the Faculty of Arts.

-7. The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects.
+Alternatively a student may consider first completing the BA degree course with Honours (4 years) and then seeking admission to the three-year LLB course for graduates. - 5.
+The degree of Bachelor of Arts may be awarded where a student has successfully completed all requirements in Law and in Arts for the first three years of the course, or where a student has obtained 108 Law and Arts credit points, provided that the student has obtained at least 72 Arts credit points and satisfies the requirements for the award of the Bachelor of Arts degree. - 6.
+A student who fails to complete the full program may apply for advanced standing in the Faculty of Arts under Rule 7, of the Faculty of Arts. - 7.
+The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects.

 A typical Arts/Law course is set out below.
 The subjects listed are compulsory for students who began their course in 1981 and thereafter.
 Students who began their course before 1981 should consult the Handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
-For complete details of Arts subjects students must consult the Faculty of Arts Handbook.
+For complete details of Arts subjects students must consult the Faculty of Arts Handbook